boldflight/BibleConverter/test_EPUB/output/Leviticus.md

 [34] for the breast of the wave offering and the thigh of the contribution offering I have taken from the Israelites out of their peace-offering sacrifices and have given them to Aaron the priest and to his sons from the people of Israel as a perpetual allotted portion.’”
 [35] This is the allotment of Aaron and the allotment of his sons from the Lord’s gifts on the day Moses presented them to serve as priests to the Lord.
 [36] This is what the Lord commanded to give to them from the Israelites on the day Moses anointed them —a perpetual allotted portion throughout their generations.

+### Summary of Sacrificial Regulations in Leviticus 6:8—7:36

 [37] This is the law for the burnt offering, the grain offering, the sin offering, the guilt offering, the ordination offering, and the peace-offering sacrifice, [38] which the Lord commanded Moses on Mount Sinai on the day he commanded the Israelites to present their offerings to the Lord in the desert of Sinai.
 # Leviticus

 ## Chapter 8 <!-- scripture:8 -->

 ### Ordination of the Priests